 # Embedding Redux into Your Theme or Plugin

-Never, ever, EVER modify any files in `redux-core` (formerly `ReduxCore`).
+Never, ever, EVER modify any files in `redux-core`.
 There are hooks, filters, etc. to bypass nearly anything.

 Modifying files within redux-core (including dropping in extensions) will only serve to make your life harder should you ever choose to update.

 So you have this really cool Theme or Plugin.
-And of course you love Redux because - let’s face it - who doesn't?
-You understand how the Redux plug-in works but the concept of a theme or plugin installing another plugin escapes you.
+And of course you love Redux because, let’s face it, who doesn't?
+You understand how the Redux plugin works, but the concept of a theme or plugin installing another plugin escapes you.
 Or perhaps you might not care for TGM (opens new window) or any of its variations.
-What are you to do?
+What's one to do?

 You've come to the right place.
 Embedding Redux into your theme or plugin is as easy as 1, 2, 3.
 You may wonder...what if your client also installs the Redux plugin?
 Will it conflict?
 The answer is no. Even better, the Redux plug-in will always supersede your theme’s require of Redux.
 This means your clients could - hypothetically - receive updates to Redux without any theme update from you.
 Pretty cool, eh?